KalleNolte/REMEMBER-Water-Is-the-Holy-Grail/honor.md

 clarity over ego,
 service over self-inflation.

-Honor is what keeps the channel clear.
+Honor keeps the channel clear.

-Honor is what prevents distortion.
+Honor prevents distortion.

-Honor is what allows a human being to hold power without being devoured by it.
+Honor allows a human being
+to hold power without being devoured by it.

-And in the cosmology of this book, where water is the Holy Grail, where memory is sacred, where consciousness is the architect of form, honor is the conductive medium through which Source can flow without resistance.
+And in the cosmology of this book— where water is the Holy Grail, where memory is sacred, where consciousness is the architect of form— honor is the conductive medium through which Source can flow without resistance.

 ## HONOR AS SERVICE TO THE ONE

-There is a form of honor that transcends morality— it is not “good behavior,” nor is it judgment or righteousness.
+There is a form of honor that transcends morality— not "good behavior," not judgment or righteousness.

 It is the simple knowing: